KnpLabs/DoctrineBehaviors/README.md

  * timestampable
  * softDeletable
  * blameable
+ * geocodable

 ## Notice:

-Some behaviors (translatable, timestampable, softDeletable, blameable) need Doctrine listeners in order to work.
+Some behaviors (translatable, timestampable, softDeletable, blameable, geocodable) need Doctrine listeners in order to work.
 Make sure to activate them by reading the **Listeners** section.
 Timestampable is a bit special in the sense it's only used to avoid having you to declare `hasLifecycleCallbacks` metadata.